BdryReach-main/BdryReach/README.md

 #include <plotter/matplotlibcpp.h> // Header file for Matplotlib C++ plotting library
 #include <plotter/plotter.h> // Header file for result plotting
 ```
-### 2.2.2 Define Differential Equation
+### 2.2.2 Definition of Differential Equations
 **We define the form of differential equations using the Capd library.
-For detailed information on the differential equation system in Capd, please refer to the [Capd documentation](https://capd.sourceforge.net/capdDynSys/docs/html/maps.html) on differential equation systems.**
+For detailed information on the differential equation system in Capd, please refer to the [Capd documentation](https://capd.sourceforge.net/capdDynSys/docs/html/maps.html) on ordinary differential equation systems.**

 ```cpp